10 things to remember on International Helmet Awareness Day - Horse & Hound

 5. There is no statistical correlation between skill level and injury likelihood.
 Professional riders are just as at risk to sustain injury due to a fall as less frequent riders.

 6. Even a fall from a standing horse can be catastrophic.
-Your injury risk depends on the height from which fall, as well as the speed at which you’re traveling.
+Your injury risk depends on the height from which fall, as well as the speed at which you’re travelling.

 7. Head injuries are cumulative.
 An original head injury can be made much worse by additional concussions.